Deep Dive Dubai

-Prior to the venue's opening in July 2021, the world's deepest swimming pool was the Deepspot pool and scuba diving training center in Warsaw.
+Prior to the venue's opening in July 2021, the world's deepest swimming pool was the Deepspot pool and scuba diving training center in Mszczonów.

 The tank is designed in the shape of an oyster, reflecting Dubai's heritage of pearl diving.
 The corners of the tank are covered by 56 cameras and a comprehensive set of audio and lighting equipment.